Brain size: Variation and evolution

 From early primates to hominids and finally to Homo sapiens, the brain gets progressively larger - with the exception of extinct Neanderthals whose brain size exceeded that of modern Homo sapiens.
-The volume of the human brain has increased as humans have evolved (see Homininae), starting from about 600 cm^{3} in Homo habilis up to 1680 cm^{3} in Homo neanderthalensis, which was the hominid with the biggest brain size.
+The volume of the human brain has increased as humans have evolved (see Homininae), starting from about 600 cm3 in Homo habilis up to 1680 cm3 in Homo neanderthalensis, which was the hominid with the biggest brain size.
 Some data suggest that the average brain size has decreased since then.
 One study concludes that the decrease "was surprisingly recent, occurring in the last 3,000 years".
 However, a reanalysis of the same data suggests that brain size has not decreased, and that the conclusion was made using datasets that are too dissimilar to support quantitative comparison.

 Richerson and Boyd point out disadvantages to large brain-size.

 Proponents of recent changes in brain size draw attention to the gene mutation that causes microcephaly, a neural developmental disorder that affects cerebral cortical volume.
 Similarly, sociocultural explanations draw attention to externalization of knowledge and group decision-making, partly via the advent of social systems of distributed cognition, social organization, division of labor and sharing of information as possible causes.